walles/loadviz/README.md

   Rust is red
 * Make demo binary update its image at 3 FPS
 * Add `cargo build` of our library to the Xcode project's build process
+* Make demo binary update its image at 10 FPS